 |Required Education||Bachelor's degree in leisure studies, parks and recreation studies or a related field|

-|Projected Job Growth (for all recreation workers from 2014-2024)*||10%|
+|Projected Job Growth (2018-2028)*||8% for all recreation workers|

-|Median Salary (for all recreation workers in 2015)*||$23,320|
+|Median Salary (2018)*||$25,060 for all recreation workers|

 Source: *U.S. Bureau of Labor Statistics (BLS)

 Salary Information for Recreation Instructors

 According to the U.S. Bureau of Labor Statistics (BLS), all recreation workers, including instructors, earned a median annual salary of $25,060 as of May 2018 (www.bls.gov).
 The BLS also reports that the earnings of recreation workers in supervisory positions or those working for the federal or state governments can be much higher than average.
 In 2018 recreation workers employed by the local government earned a mean salary of $28,360.
 The federal government was the highest-paying employer of recreation workers, with a mean salary of $54,400.

 Recreation instructors can find full- or part-time employment in a variety of locations, including nature parks, summer camps, civic centers, nursing homes or even cruise ships.
 They may also teach a variety of different recreational activities, including sports, swimming, art and music.
 Some employers may look for instructors who can teach a wide variety of recreational subjects.